 Ripping, roaring, piping… hot.
 This is what you need your skillet to be.
 Don’t be afraid of burning these peppers.
 The skin protects them and browning them up is what adds extra flavor.

-Shishito peppers are a mild-flavored chile pepper that originally comes from Japan, but are now grown all over.
+Shishito peppers are a mild-flavored chili pepper that originally comes from Japan, but are now grown all over.
 The young green version is thin-walled and about the size of a finger with peppery and sweet flavors.
 The peppers are usually harvested when they are young and green.
 They turn a beautiful vibrant red when they mature and their skin becomes thicker.
 They are best in summer months, but available all year long.
 The heat level in Scoville units ranges from 100 and 1,000.

 I recently discovered red shishito peppers while shopping at Specialty Produce here in San Diego.
 It turns out the red versions are just mature shishitos.
 Could this be a hint into which ones are going to be slightly hotter?